sigrimm/Lowell-Nbody/README.md

 - compile with g++ -o RKF45 RKF45.cpp

-- ./RKF45 (options)
+-run: ./RKF45 [options]
 - options are:
-- `-Nsteps` <integer> , default = 4000000, number of time steps.
+- `-Nsteps` <integer> , default = 400000, number of time steps.
 - `-outInterval` <integer> , default = 1000, interval out output files.
 - `-dt` <float> , default = 0.001, time step in days.

-This will run the integration and produce an output (barycentric) (every day for default options).
+This will run the integration and produce an output (heliocentric) (every day for default options).
 The output file names include the number of the time step.

 The output files contain
 - time in days